jsouliss/MalDev/Exercises/10-Shellcode-storage/exercise-01.md

 ## Chapter 10-3_01

-1. Generate msfvenom calc shellcode and use it instead of the shellcode provided within the loader.
+- 1. Generate msfvenom calc shellcode and use it instead of the shellcode provided within the loader.
 Which section does the shellcode end up in?

-   a.
+  - a.
 Force the variable to be compiled in the .text section.
-This can be done with the __declspec attribute in cl or the __attribute__ attribute in mingw.
+This can be done with the `__declspec` attribute in cl or the `__attribute__` attribute in mingw.

 ---